 When I was a kid, I used to eat chopped liver like it was going out of style.
 It was a treat at every family gathering during holidays, whether it be Thanksgiving or Passover.
-I would sit within inches of the bowl and dip away (this was back in the Pre-Seinfeldian era,when double dipping wasn”t even a misdemeanor – so I double dipped my heart out..ICK, right?), cracker after cracker after cracker (or matzo cracker, after matzo cracker, after matzo cracker) – taking ownership of this bowl of brown stuff with chopped eggs in it.
+I would sit within inches of the bowl and dip away (this was back in the Pre-Seinfeldian era when double dipping wasn’t even a misdemeanor, so I double dipped my heart out.
+ICK, right?).
+I just dipped away haphazardly, cracker after cracker after cracker (or matzo cracker, after matzo cracker, after matzo cracker) taking full ownership of this bowl of brown stuff with chopped eggs in it.

 Our hostesses this month, Evelyne of Cheap Ethnic Eatz, and Valerie of a The Chocolate Bunny, chose delicious pate with freshly baked bread as their June Daring Cook’s challenge!
 They’ve provided us with 4 different pate recipes to choose from and are allowing us to go wild with our homemade bread choice.

-As mentioned above, liver seems to be the norm when it comes to your basic pate, and if it isn’t all liver, it always seems to have some bit of liver in it.
+As mentioned above, liver seems to be the norm when it comes to your basic pate, and if it isn’t all liver, it always seems to have some liver in it.
 Of course, two out of the four recipes given to us are liver pates.
 Am I making those?
 NO. Am I making two yummy pates minus the liver?
 YES.

-Finally, when it came to the tricolor veggie pate, in viewing some of the Daring Cook’s results prior to posting day, I really felt the bean layer dominated the pate too much, hiding the lovely and flavorful red and green layers.
+Finally, when it came to the tricolor veggie pate, in viewing some of the Daring Cook’s results prior to posting day, I really felt the bean layer dominated the pate too much, hiding the lovely and flavorful red-orange and green layers.
 I decided to half the recipe for the bean puree and use equal amounts in each mold so the lovely red-orange bell pepper-feta layer and green pesto-ricotta layer got equal billing.
 It also made for a prettier presentation, reminiscent of the Italian flag.

-To get the recipes for the tricolor vegetable pate, a wonderful seafood pate and the ummm..two liver pates, click HERE.
 To see all the lovely and creative pates and breads, plus takes on the challenge pates and breads, click on the links at the Daring Cooks Blogroll.
 Also, I’m submitting the Ciabatta bread to Yeastspotting, a weekly bread baking event hosted by Susan at Wild Yeast.
 Au Revoir until next time!